email security

 Email Security: 7 Lessons from 2020

-7 lessons from 2020 on business email security
+7 Lessons from 2020 on business email security

 email security

-Lesson 2: Phishing attacks are on the rise
+Lesson 2: Phishing attacks have been increasing

 Phishing attacks

-Lesson 3: Ransomware attacks still cause downtime
+Lesson 3: Ransomware attacks still cause inactivity

 Ransomware attacks